What is a

 ~You must must own your home, have a securely fenced yard, and not have any other intact dogs on the premises.
 We also do not allow Guardian dogs to go to dog parks or doggie daycare, as the risk for injury and disease is too high.

-~We require dogs use ONLY seresto collars for fleas and tick and Heartguard Plus for heartworm.
+~We require dogs use ONLY seresto collars or Bravecto for fleas and tick and Heartguard Plus for heartworm.

 ~We require all families train the dog and achieve the AKC Good Citizen Award by the age of 12 months old.
 We also will request video updates on training as you progress through it.
 We advocate advanced training for ALL puppies born here, and hope this would be a goal of yours whether a dog were purchased or placed as part of a Guardian Family Agreement.

 ~It will be the Guardian Family's responsibility to transport the dog to Sweethaven as requested.
 If we are unable to find a time that you can transport them here, you will be required to pay our transporter to pick up the dog and bring them here.
 Time is of the essence when it comes to breeding, as we have only a very small window during a heat cycle.
 We do try to give advanced notice and be as flexible as possible.

 ~ Commit to twice yearly vet exams and always notify us of any changes or recommendations by your veterinarian.
 We like to come together to make important decisions for our Guardian Dogs, but all final decisions for every dog lies with us.
 Commit to always send Sweethaven all vet records immediately following every visit for our records, answer our monthly "check-in" emails promptly and follow any other recommendations that come up.